There is a lot of confusion around what a Naturopath, Naturopathic Doctor or Homeopathic Doctor is.

 Integrative/Functional Medicine Doctors - Practitioners may call themselves functional medicine doctors with the completion of a series of functional or integrated medical conferences.
 Although these doctors are much better equipped to manage an individual’s health care, they do not operate from the same principles of an ND and lack much of the training in natural therapeutics.

 What are the benefits of talking to a naturopathic doctor about cannabis, hemp, herbal supplements, and other natural approaches to health?

 A distinctive aspect of the naturopathic training is mastering biochemistry, as it pertains to herbology and pharmacology.
-This unique training fosters the intimate understanding of how herbs and drugs work in your body.
+This unique training fosters an intimate understanding of how herbs and drugs work in your body.
 With this knowledge, NDs are able to properly guide patients with regard to how their prescription drugs may interact with certain herbals, supplements, dietary changes, or general lifestyle choices, as well as the possible consequences that may ensue if not done properly.

 Being true integrated medical practitioners, ND’s recognize that they are many alternate effective modes of healing, such as chiropractic, acupuncture, and ayurvedic methods.
-Their exposure to many of these therapeutics allow them to discern, on an individual need basis, which of these would best support their patients.
-They also are able to provide feedback on medical grade supplements and proper dosing for disease processes.
+Their exposure to many of these therapeutics allows them to discern, on an individual need basis, which of these would best support their patients.
+They also are able to provide feedback on medical-grade supplements and proper dosing for disease processes.
 This means that they can look at the whole picture of your medical care, understand where the missing pieces may arise, and provide insight when needed.

 Finally, many ND’s are using their core knowledge of herbology to translate concepts, pertaining to CBD and hemp, into useful knowledge for the public.
 Many ND’s have pursued further training in the Cannabis/Hemp world and can provide guidelines and counseling for individuals looking to utilize Cannabis/Hemp in their self-healing practices.